Things are heating up

 Did you realize that June 2021 was the hottest month on record???
 Reported through multiple sources – that is some headline!

 Heat advisories have people staying indoors, but their buildings are becoming increasingly uncomfortable and energy costs are rising.
-How can property owners and managers combat this severe heat wave?
+The question on everyone’s mind is: How can property owners and managers combat this severe heat wave?

 Let’s walk through a real-life case study together: